microsoft/winget-create/README.md

 * Set the solution wide runsettings file for the tests
     * Go to `Test` menu > `Configure Run Settings` -> `Select Solution Wide runsettings File` -> Choose your configured runsettings file

+> **Warning**: You should treat your access token like a password.
+To avoid exposing your PAT, be sure to reset changes to the `WingetCreateTests/Test.runsettings` file before committing your changes.
+You can also use the command `git update-index --skip-worktree src/WingetCreateTests/WingetCreateTests/Test.runsettings` command to untrack changes to the file and prevent it from being committed.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a